frc5417/Swerve-Documentation/docs/Programming/Intro.md

 It may seem complicated, but the workings of a swerve bot are relatively simple.
 Here are the concepts that we're assuming you understand already.
-If you don't, then please do some brief research.
+If you don't, then please take some time to do some brief research.

 * Vectors and vector math (addition + subtraction)
 * Basics of forces (velocity and force)